STMicroelectronics/st-mems-android-linux-drivers-input/README.md

 > STTS751, STTS22H

-Data collected by STM sensors are pushed to userland through the Linux kernel Input framework using *EV_MSC* events.
+Data collected by STM sensors are pushed from kernel-space to user-space through the Linux kernel Input framework using *EV_MSC* events.
 User space applications can get sensor events by reading the related input device created in the /dev directory.
 Please see [Input][1] for more information.

 All STM MEMS sensors support *I2C/SPI* digital interface.
 Please refer to [I2C][2] and [SPI][3] for detailed documentation.